Sunday, October 29, 2017

 (Image courtesy William Christen)

 Eager to follow in the footsteps of Massachusetts soldiers, Cross walked Fox's Gap, Crampton's Gap, Turner's Gap, Antietam and elsewhere.
-He was keen to visit with the locals there, interviewing them about what happened in the area during the Civil War.
-Sometimes, an interview subject had first-hand knowledge of war-time events.
+He enjoyed visiting with the locals there, interviewing them about what happened in the area during the Civil War.
+Sometimes, an interview subject had first-hand knowledge of wartime events.

 Claimed Cross: "Some of the soldiers who were lying on their arms in the edge of the cornfield, and in the early gray of the morning saw the terrible apparition sweep past, laughed over it until their dying day."